Point forecasting and forecast evaluation with generalized Huber loss: Conclusion

 Many organizations, including meteorological agencies, have traditionally issued point forecasts that are not well-defined, and that are consumed by a very broad user group.
-Where there is appetite to clarify forecast definitions, and where it is desirable that point forecasts target some `middle' point of the predictive distribution, the Huber mean provides a good candidate functional, as it can be scored using a consistent scoring function that is more robust to contaminated data than the mean, and it incorporates more information from the predictive distribution than the median.
+Where there is appetite to clarify forecast definitions, and where it is desirable that point forecasts target some `middle' point of the predictive distribution, the Huber mean provides a good candidate functional, as it combines the local sensitivity of the expectation with the global robustness of the median.
 The classical Huber loss scoring function $S(x,y)=h^{1/2}_{a,a}(x-y)$ is a natural choice for a consistent scoring function of the Huber mean, as it favors all user-decision thresholds equally (in the sense discussed in Section~\ref{ss:murphy}).
 Nonetheless, if it is desirable that forecast performance at some user-decision thresholds is more important than at others, the mixture representation provides a method for generating the appropriate scoring function.